Early College STEM Academy

 Co-Director Kevin Mirus, KMirus@madisoncollege.edu, 608.246.6478

-Interested students or families from the Lodi School District should contact Mrs. Hendricks for more information about the application process and timeline.
-Applications are due by 3:30pm, February 12, 2021 to the counseling office.
+Interested students or families from the Lodi School District should contact the high school counseling department for more information about the application process and timeline.

 Sample STEM Academy Student Course Planner